 One of my motivations in returning to Australia for a few months has been to experience the world-class multi-day train journeys that venture through some of the most uninhabitable parts of this sunburned country.
+And The Ghan train is one of those world-class trains, also reputed to be one of the most luxurious.
+Lucky me: Great Southern Rail gave me a free rail pass to check it out.
+(I love my job).

 The first of these train journeys that I’ve embarked on has been The Ghan; a three day, two night adventure from Darwin on the north coast through the Red Centre to Adelaide on the south coast.
 As the train travel evangelist that I am, this 54 hour, 3,000 kilometre journey was not to be missed.